spxbhuhb/zakadabar-stack/doc/guides/browser/builtin/Dock.md

 The close icon calls `onClose` of the DockedItem.

-To remove the docked item programmatically substract it from `application.dock`.
+To remove the docked item programmatically subtract it from `application.dock`.

 ```kotlin
 val docked = zke { + "hello world" }.dock(ZkIcons.menu, "hello")